Shuffles of deformed permutahedra, multiplihedra, constrainahedra, and biassociahedra: Biassociahedra

 \begin{definition}[\cite{Markl}] A \defn{$(m,n)$-bitree} is a triple~$\BT \eqdef (U, D, \mu)$, where $U$ is an up Schr\"oder $m$-tree, $D$ is a down Schr\"oder $n$-tree, and $\mu$ is an ordered partition of the nodes of~$U$ and~$D$~such~that \begin{itemize} \item the part of~$\mu$ containing a node~$\node{n}$ of~$U$ (resp.~$D$) distinct from the root is before (resp.~after) or equal to the part of~$\mu$ containing the parent of~$\node{n}$, \item no two consecutive parts of~$\mu$ are both contained in~$U$ or both contained in~$D$, \item there is no oriented path in~$U$ (resp.~in~$D$) joining two nodes in a part of~$\mu$ which meets both~$U$ and~$D$. \end{itemize} We say that a part of~$\mu$ is of type~$u$, $d$ or~$b$ when it contains nodes from~$U$, $D$ or both~$U$ and~$D$, and we call \defn{type} of the bitree the word given by the sequence of types of the parts of~$\mu$.
 We denote by~$\f{BT}_{m,n}$ the set of $(m,n)$-bitrees. \end{definition}

 To represent a $(m,n)$-bitree~$\BT \eqdef (U, D, \mu)$, we draw the two trees~$U$ and~$D$ side by side in opposite directions ($U$ grows up while $D$ grows down), and we mark the separations between the parts of~$\mu$ by (red) horizontal lines.
+Note that~$\mu$ is read from bottom to top.
 Examples are illustrated in \cref{fig:bitrees}.

+We now define the bitree deletion poset. \cref{def:bitreeDeletion} provides a direct description in terms of bitrees, while \cref{def:bitreePreposet} provides an alternative simpler but indirect description in terms of preposets.
+To illustrate the following definition, \cref{fig:bitreeDeletions} represents a sequence of deletions in $(6,5)$-bitrees.